Messiah in Judaism

-In Jewish eschatology, the Messiah (מָשִׁיחַ) is a savior and liberator figure who is believed to be the future redeemer of the Jews.
+In Jewish eschatology, the Messiah (מָשִׁיחַ) is a savior and liberator figure who is believed to be the future redeemer of the Jews and the one to usher in the reformation of Israel through nonviolence.
 The concept of messianism originated in Judaism, and in the Hebrew Bible a messiah is a king or High Priest of Israel traditionally anointed with holy anointing oil.

 However, messiahs were not exclusively Jewish, as the Hebrew Bible refers to Cyrus the Great, an Achaemenid emperor, as a messiah for his decree to rebuild the Jerusalem Temple.

 In Jewish eschatology, the Messiah is a future Jewish king from the Davidic line, who is expected to be anointed with holy anointing oil and rule the Jewish people during the Messianic Age and world to come.
 The Messiah is often referred to as "King Messiah" (מלך משיח, מַלכָא (הוּא) מְשִיחָא).

 Jewish messianism gave birth to Christianity, which started as a Second Temple period messianic Jewish religious movement.